Deep14112001/Blog-Portal/README.md

 ## Usage

-BlogEase is straightforward to use.
+BlogPortal is straightforward to use.
 Once you've opened the website in your web browser, you can:

 - Make Blog by clicking on the respective sections in the navigation menu.
 - Click on individual articles or resources to view the full content.